Duchies of Lancaster and Cornwall (Accounts) Act 1838

 The Duchies of Lancaster and Cornwall (Accounts) Act 1838 (1 & 2 Vict. c.
 101) is an act of the Parliament of the United Kingdom.

-Section 2 of the act requires the Duchy of Cornwall and the Duchy of Lancaster to present their annual accounts to the Lords Commissioners of the Treasury and presented to both Houses of Parliament.
+Section 2 of the act requires the Duchy of Cornwall and the Duchy of Lancaster to present their annual accounts to the Lords Commissioners of the Treasury and to present them to both Houses of Parliament.

-As of 2025, the act was partly in force in Great Britain.
+As of 2026, the act remains partly in force in the United Kingdom.

 Subsequent developments

-In the title, the words from "revive" to "and to" were repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1978.
+In the title, the words from "revive" to "and to", the preamble to, and section 1 of, the act were repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1978, which came into force on 31 July 1978.

-The preamble to the act, and section 1 of the act, were repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1978.

-Section 2 of the act was amended by section 9(1) of the Duchy of Cornwall Management Act 1982 to adjust the deadline for the presentation of the accounts from the Duchy of Cornwall from being one calendar month after Parliament first meets each year to a fixed annual date of 30 June.
+Section 2 of the act was amended by section 9(1) of the Duchy of Cornwall Management Act 1982, which came into force on 28 October 1982.
+The 1982 act adjusted the deadline for the presentation of the accounts from the Duchy of Cornwall from being one calendar month after Parliament first meets each year to a fixed annual date of 30 June.